Teen's mother disputes Iran, says she died of blows to head | Entertainment

 Also on Friday, the official IRNA news agency quoted the coroner's office saying examinations found that Mahsa Amini died of cerebral hypoxia — in which oxygen supply to the brain decreases.

-It said she suffered multiple organ failure but “her death was not led by blunt force trauma to the head, organs and vital parts of body”.
+It said she suffered multiple organ failure but “her death was not led by blunt force trauma to the head, organs and vital parts of the body.”
+It said Amini suffered heart arrhythmia, hypotension and loss of consciousness before been taken to a hospital.

-It said Amini suffered heart arrhythmia, hypotension and loss of consciousness before taking to a hospital.
-It said she was suffering from chronic disease that led to surgery for a brain tumour when she was 8, adding she was taking medicine including hydrocortisones and levothyroxine.
+Amini's family has previously disputed official accounts of their daughter's death and its cause while in police custody.
+The family has said Mahsa Amini's corpse showed clear signs of being bruised and beaten.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)